M0r13n/ideen/Physics/Entropy.md

 Examples: Gas is a bottle is highly compressed.
 Thus, each molecule can only move slightly.
 The number of possible states is small(er).
 On the other hand, the same gas in a room will spread out evenly.
 Each molecule has many different paths to go to.
 Thus, there are many possible states.
 The entropy is high.

 Entropy is central to the **second law of thermodynamics**, which states that the entropy of an isolated system left to spontaneous evolution cannot decrease with time (_ordering something requires energy_).
 As a result, isolated systems evolve toward thermodynamic equilibrium, where the entropy is highest (_gas molecules released from a balloon spread out evenly in a room_).
-A consequence of the second law of thermodynamics is that certain processes are irreversible (_the released gas needs to be forced back into the balloon, requiring a log of energy_).
+A consequence of the second law of thermodynamics is that certain processes are irreversible (_the released gas needs to be forced back into the balloon, requiring a lot of energy_).

 ## Information Technology